ehmiiz/hugofancyblog/content/cv/index.md

 * Successfully supported large organizations by myself in terms of IAM
 * Multiple AD Migration projects
 * Securing and defending multiple AD Forest environments for years
-* Automated IT operations for multiple companies with significant and provable results
+* Automated IT operations for multiple companies with significant and provable and data-driven results

 ## Goals 🥅